bepposax/minesweeper-tui/README.md

 - Uncover all non-mine cells to win the game.
 - Uncover a mine to lose the game.
 - Press 'q' to quit the game at any time.
+- Press 'n' to start a new game.

 ## Requirements